alanng10/class-lang/Docue/Article/Word/a.md

 Word "grid" has meaning that is table area.

+Word "back" has meaning that is background.

+Word "fore" has meaning that is foreground.

 Word "shown" has meaning that is visible.

 Word "built" has meaning that is built in.